Section Navigation

 2. Rent an ecommerce portal.
 The package allows them:

-full control over appearance and makeup of site
+full control over appearance and makeup

-unlimited directories and subdirectories, with access control
+unlimited directories and subdirectories,

-control over search-engine attractiveness of individual pages
+control over search-engine attractiveness

 foreign language versions if required